firecampapp/firecamp-careers/back end software engg.md

 **Job Description**
 - Design and build new APIs according to the need of the product
 - Write integration tests for everything
 - Develop the best coding standards, practices, and methodology which improve the team efficiency and product too.
 - Share ownership of our product
 - Help the product team continuously improve our Developer’s experience
-- You will consider as the part of team so you can share/input your ideas on how we can make Firecamp better for user **Skills**
+- You will consider as the part of the team so you can share/input your ideas on how we can make Firecamp better for user

+**Skills**
 NodeJS, Javascript, ES6/7/8, PostgressDB, Docker, MongoDB

 **Responsibilities**
 * Contribute to team activity and be a team player
 * Take the ownership and commitment of your work
-* Be proactive and come up with solution while maintaining best User expirenace and coding standards.
+* Be proactive and come up with a solution while maintaining the best User experience and coding standards.

 **Bonus/Nice to haves**
 * Interest in Entrepreneurship would be preferable.
 * NodeJS experience.
 * Docker, Kubernetes various Framework